Basic Types

 Errors are normally propagated through functions such that they can easily be handled or ignored with unwrap().

-In cases where errors are easily visible, like “division by zero” errors, we do not propagate the error but panic instead.
+In cases of naive errors that are easy to spot like “division by zero” errors, we do not propagate the error but panic instead.